TakumaKira/github-user-search-app/README.md

 ### What I learned

 - How to build E2E test using Cypress
-- How to use enzyme(shallow and dive is mostly needed) with Jest
+- How to use enzyme(shallow and dive is mostly needed) with Jest\
+**I prepared the tests for all cases I imagined and the unit test coverage is almost 100%**

 ### Useful resources